Aftermath of the 2011 Tōhoku earthquake and tsunami: Reconstruction and tsunami preparedness

 After the 2011 Tohoku tsunami, the Japanese government focused on protection from tsunamis that may return within 100 years, which they classified as hazard level L1.
 The 2011 Tohoku tsunami itself was classified as hazard level L2, and considered a once-in-a-millennium event, although it may be comparable to the 1611 Keicho Sanriku tsunami.

 Preventing flooding by a L2 tsunami was considered excessively costly and impractical: for a L2 tsunami, damage mitigation is based on non-structural measures such as hazard maps and evacuations.

 Structural adaptation to tsunamis was largely based on building seawalls.
 The new seawalls are higher than the seawalls that proved largely ineffective in 2011.

 Other measures included building expendable infrastructure in floodable zones, moving residences to higher altitude, and building on artificially raised ground.

 The government of Naoto Kan initially proposed a reconstruction framework based on "harmony among nature, human beings and technology".
 After Kan resigned in August 2011, the government decided and funded the systematic building of concrete seawalls, with little consultation of the local population.
 This more traditional approach was criticized as symptomatic of the collusion between the government and the construction industry, and of the colonial mentality of the government towards Tohoku.

+The tsunami significantly affected the area of Rikuzentakata, Japan, 80% of its residential areas were destroyed as well as 1,700 residential deaths.
+A decade later, this area is still rebuilding (as of 2021).
+There is now a 12.5-meter seawall that has been built.
+Raising the land by 10 meters was also done at this time.
+There was also a plan as of 2017 to plant trees since over 70,000 trees were washed away by the tsunami's waves.

+The damage that this disaster caused was long-lasting and took a decade to recover.
+Currently, there are still 2,500 victims of this disaster that are marked as missing.